vlaghecof/LanguageComparison/README.md

 Plotter
-This python script was written using ,pandas and numpy ,in order to offer a graphical representations  of the measurement that we made .
-The script reads the csv files coresponding to each measurement , processes the data bringing all the csv files to the same format ( same name of columns , and groups the measurements together) and after that it creates a bar graph that displays the measurements .
-The script can also generate a comparison graph between two or more categories ( e.g the comparison of OOP between Java and C# ) .
+This python script was written using, pandas and NumPy, in order to offer a graphical representation of the measurement that we made.
+The script reads the CSV files corresponding to each measurement, processes the data bringing all the CSV files to the same format ( same name of columns, and groups the measurements together), and after that, it creates a bar graph that displays the measurements.
+The script can also generate a comparison graph between two or more categories ( e.g the comparison of OOP between Java and C# ).
-After the plots were generated , the program will save the grapf in the respected folder ( if it displays a python measurement , it will save it in the python corespondig file for images ).
+After the plots were generated, the program will save the graph in the respected folder ( if it displays a python measurement, it will save it in the python corresponding file for images ).